cloudmesh-community/fa18-516-08/project-report/report.md

 ![Screen Shot 2018-11-27 at 8.39.56 PM](images/markdown-img-paste-20181127220402146.png){#fig:startREST}

-Once the REST service has started , bring up the Swagger UI (see +@fig: Swagger UI).curl can also be used in the command line to test the REST service)
+Once the REST service has started , bring up the Swagger UI (see +@fig: SwaggerUI).curl can also be used in the command line to test the REST service)

 Type http://0.0.0.0:8080/lambda/ui/ on a web browser to open Swagger UI: